Author Archives: Mary

 It is quite easy to keep things simple with the Soft Grip Trainer Seat as it is designed for an easy potty training experience for your child with the required comfort and security.

 This certified frustration-free standalone potty trainer can be used as either a fixed bowl potty seat or as a potty trainer on your existing toilet seat.
 This Fisher-Price product is designed to be more deluxe as compared to their other existing potty training models.
 The standalone feature of this potty trainer is the flushing action.
 This action includes lighting up of the water tank and is accompanied with a water flushing sound and a cheery yay to reward success and build confidence.
 The removable potty ring can be used separately on the existing toilet seat, which helps children move from trainer potty set to the real one.
-Fisher-Price Potty Training, Learn-to-Flush is currently available for $26.98.
+Fisher-Price Potty Training, Learn-to-Flush is a little more expensive than the stand-alone seat cover, but you do get more value for the dollar.

 This potty trainer is quite a good purchase as it can be used to gradually move your kid from standalone potty trainer to the standard one.
 The water twirl incorporated in this design allows familiarizes toddlers with the flushing operation present in the actual ones.